Power, Control, and Understanding Boundaries

 There’s an easy way to tell what’s really happening, though, and it involves looking carefully at the words you are using or the words that are being communicated to you.

-If you are upholding a personal boundary, you are making statements about yourself.
-“I feel…” “I am…”
+If you are upholding a personal boundary, you are making statements about yourself and how you feel about the other person’s actions.
+“I feel ________ when this happens…” “I am uncomfortable when…”

-If you are overstepping your personal boundary, you are making statements directed at the other person.
-“You are…” “You shouldn’t…”
+If you are unknowingly overstepping your personal boundary, you’re usually making accusatory statements directed at the other person.
+“You are [the problem]…” “You shouldn’t…”.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.